tamius-han/ultrawidify/README.md

 ## Changelog

+### v2.1.2

+* Fixed some bugs with autodetection sometimes not working properly on Youtube.

+Problem: there's this bit of code that keeps aspect ratio from changing when the difference between 'previous' and 'current' aspect ratio is too small.
+Unfortunately, the 'previous' value was _not_ updated on every aspect ratio switch for some reason.
+Also `ArDetect.init()` — for some reason — didn't always clean the 'previous' value even though it should.

 ### v2.1.1 (FF/Amo)

 * Fixed issue #20 — aspect ratio autodetection should now start on subsequent videos as well.